 Inspect the hood and repair any damage.
+Repair kits are available at your authorized dealer.
 Clean the frame.
-For the unpainted aluminum portion use only "Aluminum cleaner" and follow instructions on the container.
+For the aluminum portion use only "Aluminum cleaner" and follow instructions on the container.

 Touch up all metal spots where paint has been scratched off.
 Spray all bare metal parts with metal protector.
-Wax the hood and the painted portion of the frame for better protection.
+Wax the hood for better protection.

-NOTE: Apply wax on glossy finish only.
+NOTE: Apply wax on glossy finish of hood only.
 Protect the vehicle with a cover to prevent dust accumulation during storage.